Including single people at Christmas

 2. Find out who will be on their own

 Find out who in your church will be alone over Christmas and ask them what they need.
 Some people may feel awkward to share they have no one to spend Christmas with, and few would feel comfortable inviting themselves to someone else’s gathering.
-So reach out and ask, let them know they're cared for.
+Not all single people want an invitation - some will have plans already or will prefer to have a quiet Christmas at home - but it’s good to reach out and ask.

-Don’t forget those who are widowed, single parents whose children may spend Christmas with their other parent, as well as married people whose spouse isn't at home.
-Bear in mind not all single people want an invitation - some will have plans already or will prefer to have a quiet Christmas at home.
+Don’t forget younger single people, the widowed, single parents whose children may spend Christmas with their other parent, as well as married people whose spouse isn't at home.

 "One year I was upset to find myself facing Christmas on my own, but I didn’t want to invite myself to anyone's family celebration.
 However, when a friend told people at church that I was going to be alone, I got several invitations.
 I had a lovely day with a family from church.’